 Price changes are led by an increase in supply (which has been pent up with no access to market) due to a rapid increase in distribution options without a rent seeking gatekeeper (oligopoly/monopoly), restricting access to the market.
 The supply side increase pushes down the price to the demand side, creating a groundswell of support for the new distribution channel and increasing demand beyond the new supply levels.
-Demand, once increased, in turn promotes additional supply often at lower cost.
-The new distribution model, after a few years, benefits from a network effect, and gains traction.
-It attracts significant external capital at a low cost to build a momentum moat – the rest, as they say, is a post-modern rags to riches overnight success story of ivy league drop-outs.
+Demand, once increased, in turn promotes additional supply often at a lower cost.
+After a few years the new distribution model benefits from a network effect and gains traction.
+It attracts significant external capital at a low cost to build a momentum moat.
+The rest, as they say, is a post-modern rags-to-riches overnight success story of ivy league drop-outs.

 Shorter distribution lines = lower price to customer at same margin

-From an economics 101 perspective, its a little bit backward, as high prices should attract more suppliers and low prices reduce suppliers into a market.
-Digital disruption fundamentally changes this assumption due to the lower cost base enjoyed by new entrants based on newer technologies and reduced distribution channels which reduce price to the customer.
-The new suppliers marginal profit and Return On Equity (ROE) is equivalent or higher than the incumbents, at a lower price point.
+From an Economics 101 perspective, it’s a little bit backward, as high prices should attract more suppliers and low prices reduce suppliers into a market.
+Digital disruption fundamentally changes this assumption due to the lower cost base enjoyed by new entrants, due to newer technologies and reduced distribution channels which reduces the price to the customer.
+The new supplier’s marginal profit and Return On Equity (ROE) is equivalent or higher than the incumbents, at a lower price point.

-Before you leave a comment in BOLD saying that better CX through customer centricity & systems thinking is the reason for this – i agree with you.
-The disruptors come into the market focusing on the customer and building a ground up experience based on todays points of purchase and new pricing, the incumbents are stuck supporting the old distribution.
+Before you leave a comment in BOLD saying that better CX through customer centricity and systems thinking is the reason for this – I agree with you.
+The disruptors come into the market focusing on the customer and building a ground up experience based on today’s points of purchase and new pricing ,while the incumbents are stuck supporting the old distribution.

 When your channel is more important than your customer…

-I know this sounds either bizarre or obvious but many incumbents spend more management time on their channel to market than their products.
-Their channel is where their margin sits and power comes from.
-It is their competitive advantage.
+I know this sounds either bizarre or obvious, but many incumbents spend more management time on their channel to market than their products.
+The channel is where the margin sits and where power comes from – it’s their competitive advantage.
 This distribution focused myopia leads to good decisions (i.e. focus on the ‘fat middle” of your customer base) killing you over time, because the market you see is the market you have created.
 You cannot see the size of the outside edges of your customer distribution curve.